Public borrowing below forecasts despite July rise

 The figure was below forecasts of about £5bn, as self assessment income tax revenues rose.

-However, the government paid debt interest of £7.7bn, which the Office for National Statistics (ONS) said was the highest total for any July on record.
+However, the government paid debt interest of £7.7bn, which the Office for National Statistics (ONS) said was the highest total for July on record.

-Some of the interest that the government pays on its debt is linked to the Retail Prices Index measure of inflation, which has been high this year despite signs of a slowdown in recent months.
+Some of the interest that the government pays on its debt is linked to the Retail Prices Index measure of inflation, which has been high this year although the rate has fallen in recent months.

-Borrowing for the financial year to date has now reached £56.6bn, according to the Office for National Statistics (ONS).

-That is £13.7bn more than in the same four-month period last year, but lower than the £68bn that had been predicted by the government's independent forecaster, the Office for Budget Responsibility (OBR), in March.
+Borrowing for the financial year to date has now reached £56.6bn, according to the ONS.
+That is higher than in the same four-month period last year, but lower than the amount predicted by the government's independent forecaster, the Office for Budget Responsibility (OBR), in March.

+There has been speculation that the government could seek to announce tax cuts in the Autumn Statement ahead of the next general election, which is expected in 2024.

+However, in an interview with the Financial Times last month, Chancellor Jeremy Hunt ruled out any big cuts.

-Commenting on the latest figures, Chancellor Jeremy Hunt said: "As inflation slows, it's vital that we don't alter our course and continue to act responsibly with the public finances.
+Commenting on the latest borrowing figures, Mr Hunt said: "As inflation slows, it's vital that we don't alter our course and continue to act responsibly with the public finances.

 "Only by sticking to our plan will we halve inflation, grow the economy and reduce debt."